Unbounded: Object-Boundary Interaction in Mixed Reality: Expert Feedback

-\paragraph{Augmentation Beyond Appearance} Nature definition was clear to experts (P1, P2, P3, P6).
-Yet Augmentation within Nature was framed only as digital overlays, whereas experts pointed to broader meanings (P5, P6).
-It can be purely about appearance, as when ``half physical and half digital together form a complete object''~(P6).
-It can also be functional, as in ``a menu or interface projected on a wall that I can touch provides an add-on feature to the wall''~(P6), or a physical wall with a digital door that adds function~\q{P3:physical-wall-door}.
-It can also be invisible.
-P2 reflected on pre-XR practices: ``In Chinese architecture, murals or painted beams were forms of augmentation.
+\mySubFinding{Augmentation Beyond Appearance}{sec:aug-beyond-appearance} The definition of \dtag{Augmented} extends beyond digital overlays and includes multiple forms: appearance, function, and invisible constructs.
+Augmentation may be purely visual, as when ``half physical and half digital together form a complete object''~(P6); or functional, as in ``a menu or interface projected on a wall''~(P6).
+It may also be invisible, often long predating XR: ``In Chinese architecture, murals or painted beams were forms of augmentation.
 They created a feeling of clouds swirling, of complexity and movement, without needing to construct them physically.''
-Western traditions similarly used visual augmentation to intensify spatial experience, aligning frescoes with architectural geometry\footnote{Church of St.~Ignatius, \textit{Triumph of St.~Ignatius} ceiling fresco \url{https://baroqueart.museumwnf.org/database_item.php?id=monument;BAR;it;Mon11;32;en}} to evoke divine presence~\q{P2:western-church}.
+Western traditions similarly used visual augmentation to intensify spatial experience, aligning frescoes with architectural geometry~\cite{racioppi_st_ignatius_fresco_2026} to evoke divine presence~\q{western-church}.